farisachugthai/dynamic_ipython/docs/_sources/startup/aliases.rst.txt

 ==============
 System Aliases
 ==============
-**Source Code:** `default_profile/startup/20_aliases.py`

-.. module:: system-aliases
+.. module:: default_profile.startup.20_aliases
-   :synopsis: Gather information, determine platform and set appropriate aliases.
+   :synopsis: Create system aliases for the shell.

 To date there are well over 100 aliases manually added to the shell.